Undergraduate Course: Machiavelli and His World (HIST10361)

-- demonstrate command of the body of knowledge about Machiavelli considered in the course;
+- demonstrate, by way of coursework and examination as required, command of the body of knowledge about Machiavelli considered in the course;

-- understand, evaluate and utilise a variety of assigned texts by Machiavelli;
+- demonstrate, by way of coursework and examination as required, an ability to understand, evaluate and utilise a variety of assigned texts by Machiavelli;

 - demonstrate independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers.

-Niccolò Machiavelli, The Portable Machiavelli, edited and translated by Peter Bondanella and Mark Musa (Harmondsworth, 1979)
+The Portable Machiavelli, edited and trans.
+Peter Bondanella and Mark Musa (Harmondsworth : Penguin Books, 1979)

 |Graduate Attributes and Skills